-The month “acquaints the public with the disciplines of archaeology and historic preservation and strengthens the enduring bond between the past and the present,” Governor Noem said in the Executive Proclamation.
+The month “acquaints the public with the disciplines of archaeology and historic preservation and strengthens the enduring bond between the past and the present,” Gov. Noem said in the proclamation.

 Historic Preservation Month has been celebrated in South Dakota since it was established at the national level in 1973.
 The state added archaeology in 2005 to recognize it as a partner in historic preservation.

 “South Dakota’s cultural heritage is rich and diverse as represented by thousands of archaeological and historical sites, historic buildings, and landscapes that have been identified and recorded throughout the state,” said Ted M. Spencer, the South Dakota State Historic Preservation Officer.
 “Public appreciation and understanding are the foundation of preserving South Dakota’s past for future generations.”

 The 2022 theme for the month is “Looking Local – History Where You Are.”
 The South Dakota Historic Preservation Office wants to encourage South Dakotans to seek out and learn about the history in their local areas

 The State Historical Society would like to know what your favorite South Dakota historic site is, which will be shared on the Society’s Historic Preservation Facebook page.
 Send an email to email@example.com or tag your own Facebook post using @southdakotashpo.

 Once again, the State Historical Society sponsored a statewide essay contest for all students in the fourth grade, the year in which South Dakota history is often taught.
 The purpose was to enable students to achieve a better appreciation of their historic resources, the stories they tell, and why they should be maintained.